ranja-sarkar/ranja-sarkar.github.io/_posts/2026-01-05-model-lifecycle.md

 ✔️ Production Framework

 This one implies the model deployment strategy - practitioners turn to established frameworks once the model is trained, evaluated, validated, and has the desired level of interpretability.
 Integration is an engineering process that requires not only technical expertise but careful planning to make the model a functional part of the system.
-Latency, throughput, memory efficiency, model retraining are aspects of the plan.
+Throughput, memory efficiency, model retraining are aspects of the plan.

 Even high-performance models could be rendered useless in production environment if deployment is not well conducted.